FLEX LNG Ltd. (NYSE:FLNG) Short Interest Update

-FLEX LNG Ltd. (NYSE:FLNG – Get Free Report) saw a significant drop in short interest in September.
-As of September 15th, there was short interest totalling 1,340,000 shares, a drop of 10.7% from the August 31st total of 1,500,000 shares.
-Approximately 4.6% of the company’s shares are short sold.
-Based on an average trading volume of 233,600 shares, the short-interest ratio is currently 5.7 days.
+FLEX LNG Ltd. (NYSE:FLNG – Get Free Report) saw a significant decline in short interest in September.
+As of September 15th, there was short interest totalling 1,340,000 shares, a decline of 10.7% from the August 31st total of 1,500,000 shares.
+Based on an average daily volume of 233,600 shares, the days-to-cover ratio is currently 5.7 days.
+Currently, 4.6% of the shares of the stock are sold short.

 Wall Street Analysts Forecast Growth

-Separately, Jefferies Financial Group dropped their target price on FLEX LNG from $35.00 to $32.00 and set a “hold” rating for the company in a research report on Wednesday, August 16th.
+Separately, Jefferies Financial Group cut their price target on FLEX LNG from $35.00 to $32.00 and set a “hold” rating on the stock in a research note on Wednesday, August 16th.

-FLEX LNG (NYSE:FLNG – Get Free Report) last announced its earnings results on Wednesday, August 16th.
+FLEX LNG (NYSE:FLNG – Get Free Report) last issued its quarterly earnings results on Wednesday, August 16th.
 The company reported $0.52 earnings per share (EPS) for the quarter, missing the consensus estimate of $0.64 by ($0.12).
-The business had revenue of $86.73 million for the quarter, compared to analysts’ expectations of $92.30 million.
 FLEX LNG had a net margin of 38.97% and a return on equity of 18.11%.
-Equities research analysts anticipate that FLEX LNG will post 2.33 earnings per share for the current fiscal year.
+The firm had revenue of $86.73 million for the quarter, compared to analyst estimates of $92.30 million.
+Equities research analysts expect that FLEX LNG will post 2.33 earnings per share for the current year.

 FLEX LNG Announces Dividend

-The company also recently declared a quarterly dividend, which was paid on Tuesday, September 5th.
+The business also recently disclosed a quarterly dividend, which was paid on Tuesday, September 5th.
 Investors of record on Thursday, August 31st were issued a $0.75 dividend.
 The ex-dividend date of this dividend was Wednesday, August 30th.
-This represents a $3.00 dividend on an annualized basis and a dividend yield of 10.43%.
-FLEX LNG’s payout ratio is 112.36%.
+This represents a $3.00 dividend on an annualized basis and a yield of 10.43%.
+FLEX LNG’s dividend payout ratio is presently 112.36%.

 Flex LNG Ltd., together with its subsidiaries, engages in the seaborne transportation of liquefied natural gas (LNG) worldwide.
 The company owns and operates vessels with M-type electronically controlled gas injection LNG carriers; and vessels with generation X dual fuel propulsion systems.
 It also provides chartering services.